hoangduytran/blender-manual/manual/editors/text_editor.rst

 .. _bpy.types.Text.indentation:

 Indentation
-   Use *Tabs* or *Spaces* for indentations.
+   Whether to use *Tabs* or *Spaces* for indentation.

 Footer
 ======

-The Text editor footer displays if the text is saved internal or external and if there are unsaved changes to an external file.
+The Text editor footer displays whether the text is saved internally or externally and if there are unsaved changes to an external file.
 For external files, this region also displays the file path to the text file.